jetsonhacks/buildOpenCVTX2/README.md

 # buildOpenCVTX2
 Build and install OpenCV for the NVIDIA Jetson TX2

-These scripts build OpenCV version 3.3 for the NVIDIA Jetson TX2 Development Kit.
+These scripts build OpenCV version 3.4 for the NVIDIA Jetson TX2 Development Kit.

-JetPack gives the option of installing OpenCV4Tegra (OpenCV 2.4) with accelerated CPU functions.
-OpenCV4Tegra is now deprecated.
-Here is a recipe for building OpenCV from source.

 OpenCV is a rich environment which can be configured in many different ways.
 You should configure OpenCV for your needs, by modifying the build file "buildOpenCV.sh".
 Note that selecting different options in OpenCV may also have additional library requirements which are not included in these scripts.